TheThingsArchive/ttn/ttnctl/cmd/docs/README.md

 ```

-## ttnctl gateway
+## ttnctl gateways

 Manage gateways

 ### Synopsis

-ttnctl applications can be used to manage gateways.
+ttnctl gateways can be used to manage gateways.

 ### Options inherited from parent commands